-- 3. These amendments apply to a short form prospectus or a short form prospectus amendment of an issuer where the preliminary short form prospectus is filed on or after April 20, 2012. - 4.
+- 3. The effect of these amendments applies to a short form prospectus or a short form prospectus amendment of an issuer where the preliminary short form prospectus is filed on or after April 20, 2012; for all other short form prospectuses or short form prospectus amendments, the provisions of National Instrument 44-101 Short Form Prospectus Distributions in force on April 19, 2012 apply. - 4.
 This Instrument comes into force on April 20, 2012.